Dreaming of a trip that’s mellow and exciting at the same time? This is your sign to visit Sausalito, California.

 7. Sleep in a room or on a house boat

 If that’s too much, how about a boutique hotel or small bed and breakfast?
-Hotel Sausalito really delivers on the historic and European influences.
+Hotel Sausalito offers old-world charm with décor inspired by coastal Europe.
 Luxurious and clean with only 16 rooms, it’s an exclusive place to stay that’s worth the splurge.

-Alternatively, you can visit Sausalito from San Francisco, by simply driving over for the day.
-There are many more places to stay in San Francisco.
-Just make sure it’s somewhere on the northwest side of town.
+Otherwise, you can visit Sausalito from San Francisco, by simply driving over for the day.
+San Francisco has far more places to stay and transportation options.
+Just make sure to choose somewhere on the northwest side of town.

 Conclusion

-So, now are you convinced to add Sausalito to your bucket list?
-Even if you don’t make a dedicated visit, I recommend you go if you’re in the area.
+So, now are you convinced that you need to visit Sausalito?
+You really should add it to your travel bucket list.
+Even if you don’t make a dedicated visit, stop by if you’re in the area.
 Save this list so you know some good places to go.

 Curious about visiting San Francisco?
 See the perfect day trip itinerary here.